 I'm pleased to share an article I wrote based on a talk I offered to the Lacanian Forum of Washington, DC earlier this month.
-The editors at Everyday Analysis have provided some really useful edits to this piece.
-You can read "The Subject Supposed to Rebel" here.
+The editors at… Read more "The Subject Supposed to Rebel"

 Lacan has remarked that modesty is the most important virtue.
 Lacan thinks modesty as an affect that keeps one’s desire or symptom protected behind a veil.
 Yet when the veil is lifted through the gaze of the other, the subject undergoes shame.
 Where there is shame, the extimate part of one’s being, precisely their desire is exposed to the other.
 Shame thus awakens the subject to being riveted to oneself, to a foreign self inside oneself.

 You can attend a workshop I’m pleased to offer on the topic of “Islam and Psychoanalysis” at Georgetown University.
 Here are the details and a link to…… Read more “Colloquium Workshop: “Islam and Psychoanalysis””

 Review of The Psychopolitics of the Oriental Father: Between Omnipotence and Emasculation by Bülent Somay

 As part of the clinical Wednesday series with the DC Lacanian Forum, I gave my third presentation to the group, this time on the theme of identification.… Read more "Identification in Lacanian Psychoanalysis – Audio Lecture"